Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ```

 ## Displaying the LED's.
 We were used to FastLED.show().
-Well, no longer.
+Well, no longer, and this has some disadvantages.

     CRGB myCol = ColorFromPalette(currentPalette, index, brightness, LINEARBLEND);
     setPixelColor(myLED, myCol.red, myCol.green, myCol.blue);